Rui6789/Convolutional-Neural-Network-CNN-for-Image-Classification/README.md

 - cnn_dog_cat.py: The report of my project is called 'CNN for Image Classification.ipynb.'

 ### 4. Results
 The final CNN model achieves an accuracy of approximately 99% on the test set, demonstrating its effectiveness in classifying dog and cat images.
 The model can then be used to make predictions on new, unseen images.
-The main findings of the code can be found at the post on Medium available [here]?
+The main findings of the code can be found at the post on Medium available [here](https://medium.com/@mma1_65597/convolutional-neural-network-for-dog-vs-cat-image-classification-79a2af9717a3)

 ### 5. Licensing, Authors, Acknowledgements, etc.